OpenSDP/college-going-r/docs/college_going_enrollment.md

 - What is the difference between the high schools with the lowest and with the highest rates in each quartile?
-- Are across-school differences in colleges enrollment rates particularly large for students of certain achievement profileâ€”for example, for students with 8th grade test scores in the bottom quartile?
+- Are across-school differences in colleges enrollment rates particularly large for students of certain achievement profile—for example, for students with 8th grade test scores in the bottom quartile?

 ```r